ctorgalson/ansible-role-linuxbrew/README.md

 Manually installs linuxbrew, brew packages, and taps on Ubuntu/Debian to avoid piping a shell script to `sh` :)

+Credit to [markosamuli](https://github.com/markosamuli) for [a good Linuxbrew role](https://github.com/markosamuli/ansible-linuxbrew) that didn't quite match up with my needs.
+I've used that role as the basis for this one (and probably introduced my own mistakes).

 ## Tasks

 The role is broken down into three tasks files: